1. Royal Academy of Arts ( John Bodkin)

 Time Out says

 For 250 years, Britain’s first art school has been a hotbed of artistic talent.
 You name ’em, they were an Academician.
 But the RA’s also got serious pedigree when it comes to putting on big shows, like 2016’s totally incredible ‘Abstract Expressionism’ show and 2022’s magnificent Francis Bacon retrospective.
-These days that RA also has been extended and has a sizeable free permanent collection display.
+These days the RA has also been extended and has a sizeable free permanent collection display.
 This place is just as important as it’s ever been.

 Details